 I always make a double quantity of this ruby condiment, some for feasting with Christmas dinner & endless servings or turkey & stuffing sandwiches up until new years.
 The rest is reserved for experimenting, mainly due to that fact than when you get right down to it, cranberry sauce is essentially a jam in disguise (I have Cranberries in abundance at this time of year, I love them).

 So better late than never, here’s my trusty recipe for a flavourful cranberry sauce.
 I like my cranberry sauce heady, it’s bitter-sweet with a little bit of spice, not something that will simply meld into the rest of your dinner unnoticed but it’ll hold its own, undeniably cutting through your turkey & gravy.

 - 250g cranberries

 - 1 star anise

 - 50ml port or red wine (or another 50ml orange juice if you’d prefer to keep it alcohol free)

 - Place all of the ingredients into a large saucepan

 - Slowly melt the ingredients together before bringing to the boil, at this point the cranberries will begin to make a popping sound as they burst

 - Leave the mixture to simmer for about 10 – 15 minutes, after which the cranberries will have burst & the mixture will have started to thicken & become pulpy

-- Pour into sterilised jars & leave to cool
+- Decant into a clean, sterilised jar & leave to completely cool